 I didn’t get a copy of the police report, how can I get it?

-The police report will be obtained either by your insurance company or your attorney by sending a request with a fee to the appropriate law enforcement agency.
+The police report from your accident will be obtained either by your insurance company or your attorney; by sending a request with a fee to the appropriate law enforcement agency.

 Are personal injury settlements taxable?